-- 1. Go to www.ssa.gov/online/ss-5.pdf for the form.
-You can print it out and fill it in or fill it in online and print it out. - If you live in Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, or Washington County take the signed application with the ID documents you need to: Greater Twin Cities SSA Service Center (Open 9am -4pm) 1811 Chicago Ave., Suite 2 Minneapolis, MN 55404
+1. Go to www.ssa.gov/online/ss-5.pdf for the form.
+You can print it out and fill it in or fill it in online and print it out.

+2. If you live in Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, or Washington County take the signed application and your ID documents to:

+Greater Twin Cities SSA Service Center (Open 9am -4pm) 1811 Chicago Ave., Suite 2 Minneapolis, MN 55404

 If you live in the counties listed above, you can also mail your application in.
 BUT you have to mail in the original documents that you are giving for proof (ID etc).
-You cannot mail photocopies.
+You can't mail photocopies.